StylePart: Image-based Shape Part Manipulation: Method

-\paragraph{Data preparation} To train our shape-consistent mapping function, both the image-based latent code and the shape attribute code for each man-made object shape are required.
+To train our shape-consistent mapping function, both the image-based latent code and the shape attribute code for each man-made object shape are required.
 In this paper, we use synthetic datasets of four categories (chair, guitar, car, and cup).
 A dataset contains $N^M$ shapes, formed by interchanging the $M$ parts of $N$ shapes.
 We render these shapes according to different viewing angles to obtain the paired shapes and images.
-We sample the viewing angles at $30\degree$ intervals on the yaw axis.
+We sample the viewing angles at $30^{\circ}$ intervals on the yaw axis.
 For the chair and guitar category, $N=15$ and $M=3$; for the cup and car categories, $N=50$ and $M=2$.
 There are $3,375$ shapes and $40,500$ images for the chair and guitar categories, and $2,500$ shapes and $30,000$ images for the car and cup category.
 We split the synthetic datasets for each category into $80\%$ training data and $20\%$ testing data For shape $k$, we first prepare the shape attribute code $\bm{S}_k$.
 Each part is represented by a feature matrix $f\in\mathbb{R}^{9\times V}$ that describes the per-vertex deformation of a template cube with $V=3,752$ vertices.
 Let $n_c$ denote the number of the parts for category $c$, and $z_{part}=128$ is the dimension of a PartVAE latent code.
 We embed the feature matrix of part $i$ ($f_i$) into a pretrained PartVAE and obtain $\bm{P}_i = Enc_{P_i}(f_i)$.
 We prepare the same topology vector $\bm{T} \in R^{2n+73}$ for shapes in the same category.
 Finally, for each shape, we concatenate the PartVAE codes of all parts and the topology vector into the final shape attribute vector $\bm{S}=(\bm{P}_0, \bm{P}_1, ..., \bm{P}_{n-1}, \bm{T})$.

 Next, we prepare the image-based latent code for shape $k$.
 We render all shapes from 12 viewing angles and use these images to train a StyleGAN2 through adaptive discriminator augmentation \cite{Karras2020ada}, which depends on the image's viewing angle.
 We project the rendered image containing shape $k$ into the pretrained conditional StyleGAN latent space to obtain the corresponding latent code $\bm{w}_k \in R^{512}$.
-We collect all $(\bm{w}_k, \bm{S})$ pairs for training both $M_{F}$ and $M_{B}$. \paragraph{Training for $M_F$} We train the forward mapping function $M_{F}$ using a two-step process comprising \textit{Laplacian feature reconstruction training} and \textit{size finetuning}.
-In the Laplacian feature reconstruction training step, we use the following loss function:
+We collect all $(\bm{w}_k, \bm{S})$ pairs for training both $M_{F}$ and $M_{B}$.